ASCOMInitiative/AlpycaDevice/docs/source/introduction.rst

    separate class.
 Observe how locks are used to prevent conflicts in accesses between threads.
 In short, become very familiar with how this simulated device works.
-3. Using :doc:`/rotator` as a guide, and the responder classes within as a template, create a module containing responder classes for each Alpaca endpoint of *your* device.
+3. Using :doc:`/rotator` as a guide, and one of the :doc:`/templates` provided create a module containing responder classes for each Alpaca endpoint of *your* device.
+Using the one for your device will be a big time saver!!
 Of course, if you're making a Rotator driver you can use :doc:`/rotator` as a starting point.
 4. Look in :doc:`shr` for the :py:class:`~shr.DeviceMetadata` static class.
 Edit the fields for your device.
 Generate your own unique **ID** using the
    |guidgen|.